pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

     if to is not None:
         cls.add_object(to, obj['id'], True)
 ```
+Here we first ensure that the folder we're moving to was in fact specified and is not `None`.
+This is because the assumption here is that if this is not specified we are actually moving this folder to the root folder.

-Here we get the tag of the folder we're trying to move to.
+We get the tag of the folder we're trying to move.
 We also get the tag of the folder we're trying to move it to.
 We compare the number of sections in their tags.
-If the `parent_sections` is less the `child_sections`, we know that the folder we're trying to move this to is above the folder we're moving in the file tree.
-We can move this without hassles by calling the `remove_object` and `add_objects` methods on the previous folder and the folder we're moving to respectively.
+This is how we know the folder's level in the file tree.
+There is only one case where moving is not so straight forward and that is when there are more parent sections than child sections (Parent in this case refers to the folder we're trying to move this folder to).
+We can move a folder to any folder on it's level and above but if the `parent_sections` is more the `child_sections`, we know that it is possible that the folder we're trying to move this folder to might be nested in the folder we're trying to.
+We are very careful about this because as mentioned earlier, folder structure is purely logical and we need to ensure we don't have errors with this.

-For the case that the folder we're moving to is below the folder we're moving in the file tree, we need to ensure that the folder we're moving to is not nested within the folder we're trying to move.
-We do this by ensuring the `child_tag`, of the folder we're moving, does not begin the `parent_tag` string.
+For the case that the folder we're moving to is below the folder we're moving in the file tree, we must ensure that the folder former is not nested in the latter.
+This can simply be done by ensuring the `child_tag`, of the folder we're moving, does not begin the `parent_tag` string.
 We use regex to implement this and raise an exception if this happens.

-We have also in here done an exclusion for cases when we are trying to move the folder to the root.
-This case exists when the `to` variable is `None`.

-We're almost done now.
-Finally we will create the `add_object()` and `remove_object()` methods, I had referred to earlier.
+We're almost done now!
+Finally we will create the `add_object()` and `remove_object()` methods I had referred to earlier.

 ```
 @classmethod
 def remove_object(cls, folder, object_id):
     update_fields = folder['objects'] or []
     while object_id in update_fields: